Robust Low-Rank Matrix Estimation: Asymptotics and Weak sparsity

 \section{Asymptotics and Weak sparsity}

+The results in Section \ref{s:oracle} are valid for finite values of the dimension of the matrix $p,q$, the rank, and the number of observed entries $n$.
+A question that is answered in this section is how the estimation errors of the proposed estimators behave when $n, p,$ and $q$ are allowed to grow.

-As mentioned in \cite{negahban2012restricted} practical reasons motivate the assumption that the matrix $B^0$ is not exactly low-rank but only approximately.
+As mentioned in \cite{negahban2012restricted}, practical reasons motivate the assumption that the matrix $B^0$ is not exactly low-rank but only approximately.
+In relation to the matrix completion problem one observes that the ratings given by the users are unlikely to be exactly equal but rather very similar.
+This translates to a matrix that is not low-rank.
+However, it is sensible to assume that the matrix is almost low-rank.
 The notion of weak sparsity quantifies this assumption by assuming that for some $0 <r<1$ and $\rho > 0$

 where $\Lambda_1^0, \dots, \Lambda_q^0$ are the singular values of $B^0$.
 For $r = 0$ we have under the convention that $0^0 = 0$ that

 where $s_0$ is the rank of $B^0$.
 The following lemma gives a bound of the non-active part of the matrix $B$ that appears in the oracle bounds.